jonasvc/radmc3d-2.0-raytrace-mt/README.md

 fork uses that fact to remove the dominant phi-correlated Monte-Carlo noise in the thermal dust temperature field.

+The deterministic heating estimator follows the stellar luminosity through each angular wedge and attenuates it with the local optical depth.
+The remaining thermal processes still use the normal RADMC-3D machinery.
 The key point is that this does not force the model to be axisymmetric.
 Each azimuthal wedge is still treated independently, so genuine asymmetric density structure remains visible.
 Only the random direct-stellar sampling noise is replaced by the deterministic equivalent.

 This mainly improves `noscat` or thermal-dominated images where spokes were caused by noisy `mc_cumulener` deposition during the thermal Monte-Carlo.